ibm-cloud-docs/openshift/openshift_storage_odf_vpc.md

     ```
     {: screen}

-1. Enable the `openshift-container-storage` add-on.
+1. Enable the `openshift-data-foundation` add-on.
 If you also want to deploy ODF and create your storage cluster from the CLI, you can specify the `"ocsDeploy=true"` flag.
 If you want to override any of the default parameters, specify the `--param "key=value"` flag for each parameter you want to override.
 If you don't want to create your storage cluster when you enable the add-on, you can enable the add-on first, then create your storage cluster later by creating a CRD.

     ```sh
-    ibmcloud oc cluster addon enable openshift-container-storage -c <cluster_name> --version <version> --param "ocsDeploy=true"
+    ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version <version> --param "ocsDeploy=true"
     ```
     {: pre}

     **Example command for overriding the `osdSize` parameter**:
     ```sh
-    ibmcloud oc cluster addon enable openshift-container-storage -c <cluster_name> --version <version> --param "ocsDeploy=true" --param "osdSize=500Gi"
+    ibmcloud oc cluster addon enable openshift-data-foundation -c <cluster_name> --version <version> --param "ocsDeploy=true" --param "osdSize=500Gi"
     ```
     {: pre}